 TOLL FREE: 1-877-444-3668

-Dr.’s at The Foot Institute – Red Deer specialize in the surgical and medical treatment of the foot and ankle.
-Our podiatrists spend an average of 10 years in higher education, the first 4 years in undergraduate studies to obtain a Bachelors Degree, and the 2nd four years in Medical School to obtain a Podiatric Medical Degree.
-Podiatric Medical School is similar to typical medical school and as a matter of fact a number of podiatry programs are contained within these institutions.
-After obtaining a Podiatric Medial Degree, Doctors at the Foot Institute carry out a hospital "internship" or residency for yet another one to three years.
+Podiatrists here at The Foot Institute – Red Deer specialise in the medical and surgical treatment of the foot and ankle.
+Our podiatrists spend an average of 10 years in higher education, the first four years in undergrad studies to achieve a Bachelors Degree, and the next 4 years in Medical School to obtain a Podiatric Medical Degree.
+Podiatric Medical School is similar to usual medical school and several podiatry programs are contained inside these institutions.
+After receiving a Podiatric Medial Degree, Podiatrists at the Foot Institute undertake a hospital "internship" or residency for another 1 to 3 years.

-Doctors at the Foot Institute furthermore have a thorough knowledge and understanding of biomechanics, which is the study of the forces which the feet and legs go through as we walk, run or perform other tasks.
-Learning about biomechanics and gait deviations makes it possible for a Podiatrist to create shoes and orthotics which can give pain relief and help prevent a large number of conditions which the feet regularly experience.
+Doctors at the Foot Institute also have a thorough practical knowledge and understanding of biomechanics, which is the study of the forces which the feet and legs withstand as we walk, run or perform other tasks.
+Understanding biomechanics and gait abnormalities makes it possible for a Podiatric physician to design shoes and orthotics which can provide pain relief and prevent many issues which the feet regularly encounter.